Skegness: Early resort

-The railways and the modern resort
+Railways and the modern resort

 The East Lincolnshire Railway, running along the coast between Boston and Grimsby, opened in 1848.
-In 1871, a branch line was built to Wainfleet All Saints with rolling stock operated by the Great Northern Railway; an extension to Skegness was approved by GNR shareholders that year and the railways arrived at Skegness in 1873.
+In 1871, a branch line was built to Wainfleet All Saints with rolling stock operated by the Great Northern Railway; an extension to Skegness was approved by shareholders that year and the railways arrived at Skegness in 1873.
 The line was designed to bring day trippers to the seaside.
-Rising wages and better holiday provision meant that some working-class people from the East Midlands factory towns like Nottingham, Derby and Leicester could afford to have a holiday for the first time.
+Rising wages and better holiday provision meant that some working-class people from the East Midlands factory towns could afford to have a holiday for the first time.
 With agriculture in depression, the major landowner Richard Lumley, 9th Earl of Scarbrough had seen his local rental income decline; his agent, H. V. Tippet, decided that the earl's fortunes might be revived if he turned Skegness into a seaside resort.
 A road plan was developed and the earl took out a mortgage of £120,000 to fund developments.
 In 1878, the full plan laid out plots for 787 houses in a grid-aligned settlement on 96 acre of land between the shoreline and Roman Bank north of the High Street.
 Scarbrough Avenue would run inland from the centre of the Parade and was bisected by Lumley Avenue, with a new church in the roundabout.
 At the end of Scarbrough Avenue would be a pier.